One More for Milan!

 North Carolina, USA

-I was raised in Spain, with Spanish father and American mother, so have double citizenship and two passports.
+I was raised in Spain with a Spanish father and an American mother, so I have double citizenship and two passports.
 I’ve flown many international flights.
-While in college in the USA, I planned to go home to Spain for Christmas.
-My fiancee lived there, and I hadn’t seen her for 5 months.
-I was 21 at the time.
+When I was 21 and in college in the USA, I planned to go home to Spain for Christmas.
+My fiancee lived there, and I hadn’t seen her for five months.

-I flew to Newark, New Jersey, then took the connecting bus to JFK.
-My flight was on Alitalia to Milan, then Barcelona.
-I was well prepared, tickets in place, passports on hand, good book to read.
-I got to JFK six hours ahead of my departure, and joined the Alitalia line.
+I flew to Newark, New Jersey, and took the connecting bus to JFK.
+My flight to Milan and then Barcelona was on Alitalia.
+I was well prepared: tickets in place, passports in hand, and a good book to read.
+I got to JFK six hours ahead of my departure and joined the Alitalia line.

-Catastrophe struck when I went reached the counter and realized I had no tickets.
+Catastrophe struck when I reached the counter and realized I had no tickets.
 I was dumbfounded.
-I’d shown them to the connection bus driver, yet I had my Spanish passport, but not my American one.
-Finally I realized I’d left them on the bus seat.
+I’d shown them to the connection bus driver.
+I had my Spanish passport but not my American one.
+I realized I’d left them on the bus seat.

-A deep sick feeling came over me; without those tickets, I was stuck.
-I had 5 hours.
+A deep, sick feeling came over me.
+Without those tickets, I was stuck.
+I had five hours.
 I struggled back to the buses with two large suitcases and a large carry-on.

-I realized I wasn’t going home, covered my face with my hands and started to cry in despair.
-Then a lady asked: “Young man, why are you crying?”
-I sobbed through the main facts, and immediately she said: “You’re not staying here, you are going home.”
-She marched me back to customer service and gave the lady my passport, saying “Print his ticket right now,” and on the radio “Hold Milan, I’ve got one more!”
+I realized I wasn’t going home, covered my face with my hands, and started to cry in despair.
+Then a lady asked, “Young man, why are you crying?”
+I sobbed through the main facts, and immediately she said, “You’re not staying here, you are going home.”
+She marched me back to customer service and gave the lady my passport, saying, “Print his ticket right now,” and got on the radio to say, “Hold Milan, I’ve got one more!”

 It seemed a dream, but there was my ticket!

-At the screening area 120 people waited in line to be searched.
+At the screening area, 120 people waited in line to be searched.
 Then an officer shouted, “Who’s the guy going to Milan?”
 I raised my hand, and people stepped aside.
-Safely in my seat I suddenly realized I hadn’t thanked this person who, in a moment, changed my tear-filled face… to a tear-filled face with a smile.
+Shortly thereafter when I was safely in my seat, I suddenly realized I hadn’t thanked this person who, in a moment, changed my tearful face… to a tearful face with a smile.

 So to the Alitalia employee, whoever you are: Thank you!
 I am now happily married and have a little girl.